 - Wash and peel your sweet potatoes.
 Cut the sweet potatoes into thirds or quarters lengthwise, depending on it's thickness.
 Lay the thirds or quarters that was just cut flat and make a second cut lengthwise into 1/4-inch-thick sticks.

-- Place the sweet potato in a large zip-top plastic bag or bowl, add the cornstarch and salt and shake or toss to combine until all the starch is absorbed into the sweet potato.*
+- Place the sweet potato in a large zip-top plastic bag or bowl, add the cornstarch and shake or toss to combine until all the starch is absorbed into the sweet potato.*

 - Add the oil and salt and toss to coat.